bitextor/deferred-crawling/README.md

 pip install -r requirements.txt
 ```

 Also, it depends on Bitextor tool `warc2text`.
-Follow the README.md instructions inside the folder "warc2text" to properly download, install and compile.
+Follow the README.md instructions inside the folder "warc2text" to properly download, compile and install in your path (remember to update the variable $PATH if necessary).

 ## Usage